astropy/regions/docs/getting_started.rst

     >>> import astropy.units as u
     >>> from regions import CircleSkyRegion
     >>> center = SkyCoord(42, 43, unit='deg')
     >>> radius = 3.0 * u.deg
     >>> region = CircleSkyRegion(center, radius)

-You can print the regions to get some info about its properties:
+You can print the region to get some information about its properties:

 .. code-block:: python